puupee/puupee-api-go/docs/ApplicationGlobalFeatureConfigurationDto.md

 HasEnabledFeatures returns a boolean if a field has been set.

-### SetEnabledFeaturesNil

-`func (o *ApplicationGlobalFeatureConfigurationDto) SetEnabledFeaturesNil(b bool)`

- SetEnabledFeaturesNil sets the value for EnabledFeatures to be an explicit nil

-### UnsetEnabledFeatures
-`func (o *ApplicationGlobalFeatureConfigurationDto) UnsetEnabledFeatures()`

-UnsetEnabledFeatures ensures that no value is present for EnabledFeatures, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)